-Enter the IP address of the SNMP manager server in the SNMP manager address field and the port number used by the SNMP manager in the SNMP manager port field.
+- Enter the IP address of the SNMP manager server in the SNMP manager address field.
+If the address is 0.0.0, the SNMP service is deactivated. - Enter the port number used by the SNMP manager in the SNMP manager port field.
 Default: 162